nverchev/drytorch/docs/tutorials/getting_started.md

 ### Define Data Structures

-Following its phylosophy, DRYTorch supports structured inputs and outputs for your model, as well as targets for your loss.
+Following its philosophy, DRYTorch supports structured inputs and outputs for your model, as well as targets for your loss.
 This is particularly helpful for unstructured data of different inputs (e.g. modalities) or targets.

 The structure for inputs and targets must be compatible with the default PyTorch `collate_fn`.
 This means it can be a `torch.Tensor`, a list of tensors, or a namedtuple of tensors.
 Outputs can have an arbitrary type.